daminals/bathroom-geometry/README.md

 After either logging in or signing up, users unlock even more features.
 For example, they gain the ability to scroll on Google Maps, insert their own grid, and mark all walls and bathrooms.
 Then, users can press a "compute geometry" button to generate a Voronoi diagram for an entirely new page.
 Users can also rate existing restrooms on Stony Brook's campus based on accessibility, cleanliness, and other features.
 Finally, they can log out when they're finished using the application.

-# Challenges & Lessons
-SBU Bathroom Finder was an interesting and tall project for us to tackle as we didn't have much experience in Golang or Svelte and we had never done any pathfinding or projects that required complex distance calculations before.
-Doing this in 24 hours didn't make it much easier.
-However, as a result, we learned a lot and had fun working on the project!
-Here are some highlights of our challenges and what we learned:

 # How we Built it

 ## Backend